s-complex/noutious/README.md

 A simple file-based content manage system driven by [Node.js](https://nodejs.org), inspired by [Hexo](https://hexo.io) and its core [Warehouse](https://github.com/hexojs/warehouse).

-> Note: This project is still under development.
+> Note: This project is still under development. **DO NOT USE THIS PROJECT IN PRODUCTION.**

 ## Quick Start